Aymar Embury II: Work with Robert Moses

 In 1934, Mayor Fiorello La Guardia appointed Robert Moses as sole commissioner of a newly unified Department of Parks for New York City, commencing a seven-year period of construction and renovation of city parks.
-Embury, along with landscape architect Gilmore D. Clarke, was a senior member of an 1,800 strong design and construction team that Moses had assembled at the Arsenal in Central Park.
+Embury, along with landscape architect Gilmore D. Clarke, was a senior member of the 1,800 strong design and construction team that Moses had assembled at the Arsenal in Central Park.

-In the following years, Embury was chief or consulting architect in numerous projects in the New York City area.
+In the following years, Embury was chief or consulting architect for numerous projects in the New York City area.
 Exact figures are not available, but it is possible that Embury supervised the design of over six hundred public projects.
 Surviving examples include zoos such as the Central Park Zoo and Prospect Park Zoo; parks such as Bryant Park, Betsy Head Park, Crotona Park, Jacob Riis Park, McCarren Park, Red Hook Park, and Sunset Park; bridges including the Triborough Bridge and Henry Hudson Bridge; and other features including the New York City Building at the 1939 New York World's Fair (now the Queens Museum), Orchard Beach, Prospect Park Bandshell, and the Hofstra University Campus.

 Later work

+In 1937, Embury was commissioned by the Ladies Home Journal to design a Mount Vernon replica house.
+The plans were published in the October 1937 issue.

 In 1947, Embury designed the Dillon Gymnasium for Princeton University after the previous gymnasium was destroyed in a fire.

 The eastern shore of Conservatory Water in Central Park in Manhattan, New York City, contains the Kerbs Memorial Boathouse, designed by Embury, where patrons can rent and navigate radio-controlled and wind-powered model boats.
 The 1954 boathouse, in picnic Georgian taste with red brick and a green copper hip roof and steeple, outside which is a flagstone patio, houses resident model sailboats as well as the radio-controlled model yachts of the Central Park Model Yacht Club.

 He remained active throughout the 1950s, turning over his firm to his son, Edward Coe Embury, in 1956.
 Remaining active as a consulting architect, Embury served on the architectural advisory committee for the old New York Coliseum at Columbus Circle; was a consulting architect for the New York Aquarium at Coney Island; designed the campus playhouse for Hofstra University in Hempstead, Long Island; designed the William Church Memorial Playground near Fifth Avenue; and designed the Donnell Library Center in Manhattan.